Please see the University Web Page for matters concerning academic integrity.

 For more information, please visit the Faculty of Engineering's graduation page.

-Graduation letters - Students who require proof of graduation letter (before Convocation), please contact the Engineering Student Center (FDA 22).
+Graduation letters - Students who require proof of graduation letter (before Convocation), please contact the Service Point (3415 McTavish).

 Proof of registration - Students who require confirmation of their status at McGill can obtain a signed letter listing the terms they were registered at McGill, including the current one.
 Students must bring their student card and make the request in person at the Service Point on the ground floor of the McClennan Library Building, located at 3415 McTavish street.
 For more information, please visit this page.

-In Electrical and Computer Engineering, we take pre- and co-requisites seriously.
+In Electrical and Computer Engineering, we take pre-requisites and co-requisites seriously.
 They are an important part of the curriculum structure, and must be respected by all students.
-Please take a minute to review the follow rules.
+Please take a minute to review the following rules.